lyndon025/playtested/src/content/article/legacy/2023-10-11-global-release-is-now-coming-soon--final-cbt-impressions---dmc-peak-of-combat.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-10-11-global-release-is-now-coming-soon-final-cbt-impressions-dmc-peak-of-combat
+title: 'Global Release is now coming soon | Final CBT Impressions - DMC: Peak of Combat'
+game: 'Final CBT Impressions - DMC: Peak of Combat'
 description: 'When I previewed the game back a few months ago, I touted it as a game that stays true to its roots gameplay wise.
 Well, Devil May Cry: Peak of Combat continues to uphold the core hack-and-slash gameplay style that the series is renowned for.'
 featured: false
 pubDate: 2023-10-11
 tags:
   - action
   - android
   - final-cbt-impressions-dmc-peak-of-combat
   - ios
   - mobile
   - taptap
 thumb: ''
-title: 'Global Release is now coming soon | Final CBT Impressions - DMC: Peak of Combat'
-game: 'Final CBT Impressions - DMC: Peak of Combat'
 ---

 When I previewed the game back a few months ago, I touted it as a game that stays true to its roots gameplay wise.
 Well, Devil May Cry: Peak of Combat continues to uphold the core hack-and-slash gameplay style that the series is renowned for.

 The game is now coming soon globally, and as per the information provided in the iOS store listing, Devil May Cry: Peak of Combat is expected to have a worldwide release scheduled for December 2, 2023.